helmedeiros/bre-go/docs/architecture/decisions/0030-json-loader.md

 ## Status

-Proposed — target v0.7.0.
-Extends ADR-0023's `RuleConfigProvider[RC]`
-abstraction with a second concrete loader, after the CSV loader from ADR-0024.
+Accepted — landed as the `engine/json` sub-package alongside the CSV loader from ADR-0024.
+Ships with v0.7.0.
+Extends ADR-0023's `RuleConfigProvider[RC]` abstraction.

 ## Context